 It is always delicate to know whether theoretical predictions are visible and measurable in a high energy experiment due to the complexity of the related detectors, data acquisition chain and software.
 We introduce here a new framework, Delphes, for fast simulation of a general purpose experiment.
 The simulation includes a tracking system, embedded into a magnetic field, calorimetry and a muon system, and possible very forward detectors arranged along the beamline.
-The framework is interfaced to standard file formats (e.g. Les Houches Event File) and outputs observable analysis data objects, like missing transverse energy and collections of electrons or jets.
-The simulation of detector response takes into account the detector resolution, and usual reconstruction algorithms for complex objects, like FASTJET.
+The framework is interfaced to standard file formats (e.g. Les Houches Event File) and outputs observable objects for analysis, like missing transverse energy and collections of electrons or jets.
+The simulation of detector response takes into account the detector resolution, and usual reconstruction algorithms, like FastJet.
 A simplified preselection can also be applied on processed data for trigger emulation.
-Detection of very forward scattered particles relies on the transport in beamlines with the HECTOR software.
-Finally, the FROG 2D/3D event display is used for visualisation of the collision final states.
+Detection of very forward scattered particles relies on the transport in beamlines with the Hector software.
+Finally, the Frog 2D/3D event display is used for visualisation of the collision final states.
 An overview of Delphes is given as well as a few use-cases for illustration.